Smartling/SmartlingHelp/_articles/files/managing-business-documents.md

 In Microsoft Word and Excel files, you can mark content that you don’t want translated by using Styles.
 Do this by creating a style called ‘NOTRANSLATE’ and applying it to any text you want excluded.

-**Note:** This functionality is not available in Microsoft Powerpoint.
+> This functionality is not available in Microsoft Powerpoint.

 ### Microsoft Word

-Create a style with the name ‘NOTRANSLATE’ and select the style type **Paragraph.** Other options should be set to match your regular text.
+Create a style with the name ‘NOTRANSLATE’ and select the style type **Paragraph**.
+Other options should be set to match your regular text.

 ![](/uploads/versions/image---x----403-508x---.jpg)